 Customer contracts recorded as part of mergers or acquisitions are reflected as customer relationships in our balance sheet.
-The Company had capitalized customer relationship of \$8.5 million and \$12.1 million, net of amortization, as current assets as of December 31, 2021 and 2020, respectively, and \$5.7 million and \$5.7 million, net of amortization, as non-current assets as of December 31, 2021 and 2020, respectively, related to these intangible assets.
-These intangibles are amortized on a straight-line basis over the estimated average life of the related customer contracts acquired, which ranges from three to six years.
+The Company had capitalized customer relationship of \$2.5 million and \$8.5 million, net of amortization, as current assets as of December 31, 2022 and 2021, respectively, and \$0.5 million and \$5.7 million, net of amortization, as non-current assets as of December 31, 2022 and 2021, respectively, respectively, related to these intangible assets.
+These intangibles are amortized on a straight-line basis over the estimated average life of the related customer contracts acquired, which ranges from two to five years.